Prostate Cancer: Hormone Therapy

 - The use of various hormones such as estrogen to counter the effects of testosterone

-- The use of drugs that lower testosterone levels or block the activity of male hormones in the body; these include antiandrogen agents, lutenizing hormone-releasing hormone (LHRH) analogs, or agonists.
+- The use of drugs that lower testosterone levels or block the activity of male hormones in the body, including antiandrogen agents, luteinizing hormone-releasing hormone (LHRH) analogs, or agonists.
 Newer agents may also block the production of androgens by the adrenal glands.

-- The use of combined hormone therapy that decreases testosterone production from the testicles, as well as from glands located on the kidneys, called adrenal glands, that produce hormones
+- The use of combined hormone therapy that decreases testosterone production from the testicles, as well as from glands located on the kidneys, called adrenal glands

 Hormone treatment may also include surgical removal of the testicles (called orchiectomy) where testosterone is produced.
 This prevents male hormones from further stimulating the growth of the prostate cancer.